iotaledger/iota-wiki/shimmer/docs/hornet/docs/how_tos/using_docker.md

 - Wasp Dashboard: `https://node.your-domain.com/wasp/dashboard` _(optional if using "wasp" profile)_

 :::warning

-After starting your node for the first time, please change the default grafana credentials<br />
+After starting your node for the first time, please change the default grafana credentials
-User: `admin`<br />
+User: `admin`
 Password: `admin`

 :::

 You can configure your wallet software to use `https://node.your-domain.com`